aspose-words/Aspose.Words-Documentation/en/reportingservices/getting-started/install-aspose-words-for-reporting-services/integrating-manually-with-visual-studio-report-designer/_index.md

 {{% /alert %}}

 This section describes how to install Aspose.Words for Reporting Services on a computer with Business Intelligence Development Studio.
-This will enable you to export reports to Microsoft Word documents at design time from the Microsoft Visual Studio 2008, 2010, 2012, 2015, 2017, or 2019 Report Designer.
+This will enable you to export reports to Microsoft Word documents at design time from the Microsoft Visual Studio 2012, 2015, 2017, 2019 or 2022 Report Designer.

 ## Step 1.
 Copy `Aspose.Words.ReportingServices.dll` to the Visual Studio directory.

-- To integrate with Visual Studio 2005 Report Designer, copy `Bin\SSRS2005\Aspose.Words.ReportingServices.dll` to the `C:\Program Files\Microsoft Visual Studio 8\Common7\IDE\PrivateAssemblies` directory.
-- To integrate with Visual Studio 2008 Report Designer, copy `Bin\SSRS2008\Aspose.Words.ReportingServices.dll` to the `C:\Program Files\Microsoft Visual Studio 9.0\Common7\IDE\PrivateAssemblies` directory.
-- To integrate with Visual Studio 2010 Report Designer, copy `Bin\SSRS2008\Aspose.Words.ReportingServices.dll` to the `C:\Program Files\Microsoft Visual Studio 10.0\Common7\IDE\PrivateAssemblies` directory.
 - To integrate with Visual Studio 2012 Report Designer, copy `Bin\SSRS2012\Aspose.Words.ReportingServices.dll` to the `C:\Program Files\Microsoft Visual Studio 11.0\Common7\IDE\PrivateAssemblies` directory.
 - To integrate with Visual Studio 2013 Report Designer, copy `Bin\SSRS2014\Aspose.Words.ReportingServices.dll` to the `C:\Program Files\Microsoft Visual Studio 12.0\Common7\IDE\PrivateAssemblies` directory.
 - To integrate with Visual Studio 2015 Report Designer, copy `Bin\SSRS2016\Aspose.Words.ReportingServices.dll` to the `C:\Program Files\Microsoft Visual Studio 13.0\Common7\IDE\PrivateAssemblies` directory.